perl4science/perl4science.github.com/source/howto/index.markdown

     $ git clone -b source git@github.com:perl4science/perl4science.github.com.git

 Note that the url may be your fork if you do not have commit rights to the main repo.

+Then `cd` into the new directory.
+Note that rvm may warn you here, enter `y` to continue.
+Now install the necessary bundles with

+    $ bundle install

+Finally if you want to be able to deploy the site, if you have commit rights, you will need to run

+    $ rake setup_github_pages

+and when prompted enter the ssh url of the repository `git@github.com:perl4science/perl4science.github.com.git`

+##Editing the site

+Well thats a lot of stuff but you should be ready to go now!

 ##Create a new post